-in in the second se 1: Set goals 2: Create a team.
-3: Identify actors 4: Identify Tier 1 suppliers or other entry points 5: Start a dialogue 6: Secure commitments from immediate suppliers 7: Introduce tools 8: Collect information from Tier 1 suppliers.
-9: Gather information from Tier 2 and Tier 3 suppliers.
-10: Assess information and data 11: Collaborate on risk- mitigation strategies 12: Discuss and design scaling-up strategies
+- 1. Set goals; - 2.
+Create a team: - 3.
+Identify actors; - 4.
+Identify Tier One suppliers or other entry points; - 5.
+Start a dialogue; - 6.
+Secure commitments from immediate suppliers; - 7.
+Introduce tools; - 8.
+Collect information from Tier One suppliers; - 9.
+Gather information from Tier Two and Tier Three suppliers; - 10.
+Assess information and data: - 11.
+Collaborate on risk mitigation strategies; and - 12.
+Discuss and design scaling-up strategies.

-STEP 1: Set Goals
+7.1 Set Goals

-Executing a supply-chain mapping exercise requires interaction among staff members from various departments within an organization, as well as communication with business partners and an analysis of those partners' own practices in relation to product development, buying, and sourcing.
-The process takes time and resources, yet company leadership must understand their motivation and define objectives before undertaking a supply-chain mapping process.
+Supply chain mapping exercises require interaction between staff members from various departments within an organization, as well as communication with business partners and an analysis of those partners' own practices in relation to product development, buying, and sourcing.
+The process takes time and resources, and company leadership must understand their motivation and define objectives before undertaking a supply chain mapping process.